luikore/magan/readme.md

     a = (\s*) "\n" (\s*)

-Then it behaves the same as the second one: it will never succeed.
+Then it behaves the same as the second one: it never succeeds.

 # License